Local organizers honor MLK through acts of service

 “We just tried to figure out, what can we do for Martin Luther King’s holiday, what can we do for his birthday,” says MonaLisa Monroe, the event organizer and the president of the Garden City Housing Team.

-“I chose to do a cleanup in my community, so that’s what we’re here doing, we’re just picking up trash along the way and then we’re also helping the neighborhoods keep their yards clean as well,” Monroe said.
+“I chose to do a cleanup in my community, so that’s what we’re here doing,” Monroe said.
+“We’re just picking up trash along the way and then we’re also helping the neighborhoods keep their yards clean as well.”

 Volunteers saying helping others is a great way to remember Dr. King.